Copyright (c) 1985 Free Software Foundation, Inc; See end for conditions.

 Search" in the Emacs manual for advice on dealing with this "feature".

-begin inserting the text for the file.
-When you ask to "save" the
+start typing in the text.
+When you ask to "save" the file, Emacs

-file, Emacs will really create the file with the text that you have
+will really create the file with the text that you have inserted.

-inserted.
-From then on, you can consider yourself to be editing an
+From then on, you can consider yourself to be editing an already

 If you find a second file with C-x C-f, the first file remains